 Hori

-Hori is probably the world’s biggest manufacturer of arcade-style joystick controllers by a wide margin.
-Their joysticks come in a large variety of quality.
+Hori is the world’s biggest manufacturer of arcade-style joystick controllers by a wide margin, and has been for a long time.
+Their joysticks come in two main varieties, smaller budget ones, and the Hori Real Arcade Pro which only recently began retailing internationally.

 If you want a high quality joystick doing little or no work yourself, Hori joysticks have some easy solutions. (link)